ryankarlos/mwaa_example/README.md

 # mwaa_example
-Airflow deployment example on AWS using MWAA
+Airflow deployment example on AWS using Amazon Managed Workflows for Apache Airflow (MWAA)